guybenr/WhatsAppWebASP/README.md

 ### MVC

-The MVC project responsile on reviewing the web app.
-Each clinet can review our WhatsApp Web by giving it a 1-5 grade and a description.
+The MVC project responsible on reviewing the app.
+Each clinet can review WhatsApp Web by giving it a 1-5 grade and a description.

 This project will run on localhost:5161.

 ### WEB-API.NET

-This is the web service, based on WEB-API .NET. and communicate with a localDB.
+This is the web service, based on WEB-API .NET and localDB.
 Http queries can be sent and be responded by the service.

 Thechnologies: